 Serial number 749 - currently in the USA

-Serial number 756 - currently in the USA
+Serial number 756 - formerly in the USA, currently in Russia

 Serial number 772 - currently in Connecticut

 In great condition - the preamp is almost completely untouched - and still the original XLR and mains sockets on the back panel.
 There are relatively few AC100s in such good condition.